Hannah Tobey Farmer: Career

 Farmer contributed prose and poetry to the general press, writing largely for the advancement of various philanthropic movements.
 As a social reformer, she affiliated with the abolition and women's rights movements.

 Personal life

 The couple had two children, Edwin Clarence Farmer and Sarah Jane Farmer.

+Death and legacy

 Hannah Tobey Farmer died in Eliot, Maine, on June 27, 1891.

+The Rich Legacy: Memories of Hannah Tobey Farmer, Wife of Moses Gerrish Farmer was published by Augustine Caldwell in 1892 (Boston, G.H.
+Ellis, 1892).